By Jill Ross, HealthAtoZ contributing writer

 Knee surgery is in one respect like having kids – both teach you that patience is a virtue.

 Arthroscopic knee surgery, what I had a month ago on my left knee, provides a faster recovery than traditional open surgery.
 But arthroscopic or open knee, neither solution grants you any certainty that the pain will go away.
-So if you prefer to consider “no surgery”, that option is also available now through Say No To Knee Replacement, a completely holistic approach to eliminate pain without the uncertainty of surgery.
+So if you prefer to consider “no surgery”, that option is also available now through Say No To Knee Replacement, a completely holistic approach to eliminate pain without the uncertainty of knee surgery.

 However, as my surgeon cautioned, surgery is surgery.
 You can’t rush recovery.
 If you try to do too much too soon, you make actually slow recovery.
-“No pain, no gain” should NOT be your motto after surgery.
+“No pain, no gain” should NOT be your motto after knee surgery.

 “Healing is very individual,” my surgeon, Michael Jolley, tells me during my post-operative visit.
 Jolley is an orthopedic specialist with Princeton Orthopaedic Associates in Princeton, N.J.

-This encouraging news was overshadowed, however, by what he proceeded to say next about a 70-year-old patient who was up walking the second day after her surgery.
+This encouraging news was overshadowed, however, by what he proceeded to say next about a 70-year-old patient who was up walking the second day after her knee surgery.
 I am 46, and in contrast, I spent my second day icing my very swollen knee, taking prescription painkillers and groaning.

-Average recovery: four to six weeks
+Average recovery after knee surgery: four to six weeks

 By the week’s end, I was back to work, relying on one crutch.
 At my first checkup, a full 10 days after surgery, my knee was still the size of a cantaloupe.
 “We can do one of two things,” my doctor advises me.
 “We can wait for the swelling to go down on its own, or we can drain it.”